bollo-omar/bollo-omar/README.md

 ## **Hello, I'm Aggrey!** 👋

-I'm Aggrey Omondi Bollo, a **Software Developer** with 3 years plus experience in developing scalable and maintainable software solutions.
+I'm a **Software Developer** with 3 years plus experience in developing scalable and maintainable software solutions.
 My passion lies in creating high-quality code and delivering reliable systems.
 With a strong understanding of modern web development frameworks and RESTful APIs, I am committed to creating successful solutions.

 ## **Work Experience**